dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 ## II.
 Tumor-agnostic strategies

 Beyond ctDNA genomics, purely epigenomics based tests have sucessfuly been used to assess MRD in a tumor-agnostic manner.
 Indeed, the key characteristics of aberrant methylation pose great implications in favor of their use in tumor agnoatic approaches:
-T

 he use of specific

-One great example are WIF1 and neuropeptide Y.
+One great example are WIF1 and neuropeptide Y, genes that have consistently been found hypermethilated in CRC tumor tissue

+Tumor naive: SEPT9, BCAT1, IKZF1

 ## III.
 Tumor-informed strategies